junglerock99/pefti/README.md

 ## Technical

-Pefti only recognizes two extended M3U directives: #EXTM3U and #EXTINF.
+pefti only recognizes two extended M3U directives: #EXTM3U and #EXTINF.

 ## To Do

-* Download playlists from URL
 * Add command-line option for location of config file
 * Allow some configuration options to be specified on the command-line
 * Add option to use the original channel name